Spencer Shimko doesn't even want to think about the possibility of a smoking ban in Howard County.

 Restaurant and bar owners in Howard are particularly angry about a potential ban.
 Many spent hundreds of thousands of dollars to comply with a 1996 law that banned smoking except in separately ventilated areas.

 Proponents of smoking bans, though, say financial concerns cannot trump the serious health threat tobacco smoke poses to patrons and employees.
-They said that most workers and customers prefer smoke-free workplaces.

 But at least two members of the five-person council oppose an absolute ban.
 Council member David A. Rakes (D-East Columbia) is drafting a smoke-free bill that would exempt 63 restaurants and bars that have separate smoking areas.
 Council member Charles C. Feaga (R-West County) said he would support the measure.

 As he sat in a miasma of smoke at the Ellicott Mills Brewing Co. on a recent night, Shawn Lynch, a 32-year-old medical administrator, said the government would never be able to eliminate smoking.
-Between sips of whiskey and puffs on a cigar, Lynch predicted that any smoking ban ultimately would fail.
+Between sips of whiskey and puffs on an expensive cigar, Lynch predicted that any smoking ban ultimately would fail.

 "It's like going back to Prohibition," he said.
 "And we know how well that worked."